-- Health Economics
+- Econometrics, Health Economics

-I am in my fifeenth year in the Economics Department at Colorado State University.
+I am in my twenty-third year in the Economics Department at Colorado State University.
 Over the years here, I have undertaken research in the fields of economic development, regional economics, and health economics.
 I teach courses at both the graduate and undergraduate levels.
 My graduate teaching focuses primarily on econometrics.
-At the undergraduate level I have taught Principles of Microeconomics, Intermediate Microeconomics, Public Economics, Law and Economics and Health Economics.
+At the undergraduate level I have taught Principles of Microeconomics, Intermediate Microeconomics, Public Economics, Law and Economics, and Health Economics.
 Prior to becoming an economist, I was an attorney.
 My legal work ranged from Corporate Law in Boston to a Legal Services office on the Pine Ridge Indian reservation.

 On a personal front, I like alpine skiing and hiking in the mountains.

 Zahran, Sammy, David Mushinski, Ian Breunig, and Sophie McKee.
 “Delivery Complications and Physician Human Capital: Scheduling, Timing and Cohort Turnover Effects.”
 Risk Analysis: An International Journal (forthcoming).